 Last March I bravely sent my book off to compete in the Whistler Independent Book Awards and learned in July it was one of three finalists.
 Although we did not win, I am very proud to have For Elise recognized as a finalist.
 It was an honour to attend the festival and I am enriched by the experience.
 More about the award under ‘Award’.

-The wonderful events listed below are in the past with the exception of Glenboro in September.
-That event will be a celebration, because in contrast to my launch in 2012, I will have a voice.
-I had accidently smashed my heel when steps collapsed the day before.
+September 19: Glenboro.
+This event will be a celebration, because in contrast to my launch in 2012, I will have a voice.
+I had accidently smashed my heel when steps collapsed the day before just as made my forst call in Glenboro.
 The overnight surgery in Brandon, left me voiceless, but with the doctor’s support I did get out of the hospital to attend.
-I was back and in bed there where the kind nurses brought me a late supper.
+My husband drove me and our son read my talk, I signed books, and was soon back to Brandon and in my hospital bed where the kind nurses brought me a late supper.

 April, Cartwrite, MB: Lakeland Regional Library, Cartwrite Branch